conda/conda-libmamba-solver/docs/dev/sharded.md

 This is what Python's dependencies look like on `conda-forge` as of this writing.

-If sharded repodata is asked to install Python, we fetch `python`.
-The `python` shard tells us we can fetch `bzip2`, `libffi`, `...` in parallel, discovering a third layer including `icu`, `ca-certificates`, and others. `ca-certificates` also depends on some virtual packages, but the traversal quickly determine that these packages don't appear in any channel by checking the `repodata_shards.msgpack.zst` index.
+If sharded repodata is asked to install Python, we look for `python` in every active channel.
+The `python` shard(s) tells us we can fetch `bzip2`, `libffi`, `...` in parallel, discovering a third layer including `icu`, `ca-certificates`, and others. `ca-certificates` also depends on some virtual packages, but the traversal quickly determine that these packages don't appear in any channel by checking the `repodata_shards.msgpack.zst` index.
 The solver will let us know if these missing packages are a problem, virtual or no.

 The first draft of sharded repodata in `conda-libmamba-solver` literally generated classic `repodata.json` with only those packages to load in the solver, but now we convert each record into `libmamba` `PackageInfo` objects in memory instead.

+By giving `libmamba` every possible dependency for a specific request, it has enough information to produce a solution.

 :::{mermaid} shards_python.mmd